superyyrrzz/PythonQuestions/README.md

 In rst, the cross reference is like `` :mytype:`myname<myuid>` ``.
 ## Expected
 - For internal reference, for example referencing `azure.graphrbac.operations.ObjectsOperations`, DocFX syntax is `@azure.graphrbac.operations.ObjectsOperations`.
 Another syntax is `@"azure.graphrbac.operations.ObjectsOperations?text=myname"` if display name is to be specified.
 DocFX's cross referencing is not dependent on type, but unique id, the following roles defined in http://www.sphinx-doc.org/en/stable/domains.html#python-roles could be omitted.
 - For external reference, besides updating syntax with `@azure.graphrbac.operations.ObjectsOperations`, should also provide the `xrefmap` as follows, for the purpose of redirection.
+Refer to [Sample docfx.json](https://github.com/dotnet/docfx/blob/master/Documentation/docfx.json#L36) to download the xref map zip sample and how to specify the xref location in docfx.json.
 ``` yaml
 ### YamlMime:XRefMap
 sorted: true